 As we reported here last month, NBA legend Kareem Abdul-Jabbar is selling off a majority of his basketball memorabilia.
-The first auctions are now popping on on eBay by starguardcollectibles, which is the official sports memorabilia owned by Abdul-Jabbar and his longtime manager, Debbie Morales.
+The first auctions are now popping on on eBay by starguardcollectibles, a company owned by Abdul-Jabbar and his longtime manager, Debbie Morales.

 Many of the items are from Abdul-Jabbar’s farewell tour and the gifts he was given during his final swing through the NBA in 1989.